systeminit/si/README.md

 ## Quickstart

-To get ready to run this repository, you should run the following script:
+**Bootstrap:** to get ready to run this repository, you should run the following script:

 ```bash
 ./scripts/bootstrap.sh